bunyan-logger/bunyan_core/README.md

 # Bunyan: An Elixir Logger

 * easily extended with additional data sources and writers

 * can be networked (with one or more nodes also collecting messages from other nodes)

+* should be performant, as it
+  * bypasses the implicit serialization of the event based approach,
+  * uses broadcasts where a appriopriate, and
+  * uses iolists to construct messages

 * humane formatting of multi-line messages (including error_logger and SASL)

 * supports per-source and per-writer configuration, and the ability to log to multiple files and devices

 * works with logrotate (send it a `SIGHUP` and it will close and reopen the log file).